mahoney1/docs/animaltracking-tutorial.md

 ### Step 6.
 Invoke Transactions in sequence to register further events

-1. Go back to the list of `animaltracking` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
+1. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt:

 `"SHEEPGOAT 000011 24/07/2019 BOVIS_ARIES FARMER.JOHN AVONDALE.LOC1 ARRIVALF1 IN_FIELD WOOL false"`